-In the case of violent crimes committed in Germany, victims can file their application with the Landesversorgungsbehörde office in the Land in which the crime was committed.
+If persons who are not domiciled in Germany become victim of a violent crime in Germany, they can file their application with the competent compensation authority in the Land in which the violent crime was committed.

-Applications can also be filed with any other social benefit agency (e.g. health insurance scheme or pension provider) or handed in to the local authority.
+Applications can also be filed with any other social benefit agency (e.g. health insurance fund or pension insurance fund) or handed in to the local authority.

 Are there any time limits?